gerald-guerrero/student_enrollment/README.md

 DB_HOST=your_db_host
 DB_PORT=your_db_port
 ```
-8. create db tables in your database:
+3. create db tables and allauth  in your database:
 >`python manage.py migrate`
-9. create a superuser for the admin page
+4. create a superuser for the admin page
 >`python manage.py createsuperuser`

-10. Run the app with:
+### Finalize Setup
+1. While in the root directory, myproject:
 >`python manage.py runserver`
+2. Go http://127.0.0.1:8000/admin and sign in to the admin page with the superuser credentials
+3. Go to __Social applications__
+4. Click __ADD SOCIAL APPLICATION__
+5. Fill out the form with the __Client ID__ and __Secret Key__ you received from the Google API setup
+6. In the __Sites__ field, add localhost to __Chosen site__.
+You may need to create it with the green plus button
+7. In the top right, click __logout__
+8. Click the __login__ button the click __Sign Up__
+9. Either go through sign up form or sign in with Google with the bottom link\

 ## Test Instructions
 ### students records